“Where the heck are you?” Stacy demanded through the phone.

 “Tell me where you were.”

-“I’m sick and tired of that fuck coming into my house when I’m gone.
-I don’t know what the hell you two are up to, but I better not see him here again.”
+“I’m sick of that fuck coming into my house when I’m not here.
+I don’t know what the hell you two are up to, but I better not catch him here again.”

 “Where.
 Were.
 You?”
 Stacy enunciated, refusing to back down.